-We bring international expertise to geopark, sustainable tourism, culture and heritage-based projects, allowing delivery in English, Italian, Spanish, French, German, Turkish, Arabic or Chinese.
-We work with those who have a stake in a destination at every stage of the project cycle.
+Drawing upon a wide range of expertise as applied to geopark, sustainable tourism, culture and heritage-based projects, we work with clients at every stage of the project cycle.

-Our unique approach involves applying the insights gained from anthropology and thick data methods to the business side of tourism and cultural heritage.
+Our unique approach brings insights gained from anthropology and thick data methods to the business side of tourism and cultural heritage.
 Focusing on how people live and interact yields profound understanding of behaviour and motivation that can be used to benefit business and an area as a whole.

 Clients we have worked for include the European Commission, UNESCO, UNWTO, UNDP, the British Foreign and Commonwealth Office, and the British Council.